 Denali or “The Great One”

 It’s hard to imagine how the largest mountain in North America can sneak up on you, but it does.
 It hides in its own clouds and fog and only reveals itself when it wants to.
-Less than 30% of visitors who snake their way into the backcountry of Denali National Park actually see the mountain.
+Less than 30% of visitors to Denali National Park actually see the mountain.
 Getting a chance to be a part of that 30% is an adventure in and of itself.
-We loaded up on a school bus and started the 90+ mile trek to the wild yonders of the park.
-You’d think that 7 hours on a school bus would be a drag, but we all had our camera lenses out the whole way, looking for wildlife, looking at the mountain ranges, looking at Alaska.

 You think you’re ready.
 You think because you’ve seen the pictures, you’ve watched the movies, you’ve talked to the guides…you think you are ready to see the mountain.
-You come around the turn in the dirt road, and through the trees, you can see hints of sheer white snow, and then there is nothing blocking your view, and you instantly become a part of the 30%.
+Then there is nothing blocking your view, and you instantly become a part of the 30%.
 And your jaw drops.

-It’s sunset.
-The mountain is white and pink and gray and blue and reflecting in the lake, and if you could think, all you would be able to think is, “WOW.
+The light hits the mountain, turning it white and pink and gray and blue and reflecting in the lake, and if you could think, all you would be able to think is, “WOW.
 I. Am.
 Most.
 Definitely.
 Alive.”

 Kenai Fjords and the Orcas